FPGA infrastructure#

 SLICEM

-tile houses multipliers and adders which are commonly used in signal filtering applications like convolution.
-DSP tiles are poured between CLBs.DSP48E1
+DSP_*tile houses multipliers and adders which are commonly used in signal filtering applications like convolution.
+DSP tiles are poured between CLBs.DSP48E1x2

-I/O blocks which are on the left and right borders of the die.CMT
+IOBI/O blocks which are on the left and right borders of the die.CMTclock-management tile for generating clocks at different frequencies or skews.MMCME2ADVPLL2E_ADV

 …